 - Sending a reminder to register for an upcoming webinar.

-The Contact date property workflow resembles the fixed-date workflow; however, instead of selecting a fixed calendar date, this workflow type requires you to select a date-type contact property to center the workflow around.
+The Center on a date property workflow resembles the center on a date workflow; however, instead of selecting a fixed calendar date, this workflow type requires you to select a date-type contact property to center the workflow around.
 Any delays that are included in this workflow are relative to the date value listed on the enrolled contact's record, which can differ for each contact in the workflow.
 You can also elect to have the enrollment triggers repeat each year by selecting Recur annually.
 Some use cases for this workflow type could include:

 - Automating internal and external actions based on the expiration date of a contact's trial.